Severance Conditions definition

 Severance Conditions.
 (1) the Employee has resigned from all officer and director positions the Employee may have held with the Company, if requested by the Company; (2) the Employee has returned all material Company property (or deleted all material Company property that is maintained on any personal electronic device) in the Employee’s possession; (3) the Employee has materially complied with the Employee’s obligations under the EIACNA and continues to materially comply with such obligations; and (4) the Employee has executed a general release of all known and unknown claims that the Employee may have against the Company or persons affiliated with the Company on the substantially the form attached hereto as Exhibit A (the “Release”) and the Release becomes effective and irrevocable in accordance with its terms.

-Severance Conditions means an Eligible Individual’s execution and delivery to the Company on or prior to the 60th day following the Date of Termination of a release of claims agreement in the Company’s customary form, which shall exclude claims for indemnification, claims for coverage under officer and director policies, and claims as a stockholder of the Company and which may be amended by the Company to reflect changes in applicable laws and regulations and, where applicable, the Eligible Individual’s non-revocation of such release.
+Severance Conditions means a Participant’s execution and delivery to the Company on or prior to the 60th day following the Date of Termination of a release of claims agreement in a form prescribed by the Company which shall exclude claims for indemnification, claims for coverage under officer and director policies, and claims as a stockholder of the Company and which may be amended by the Company to reflect changes in applicable laws and regulations and, where applicable, Participant’s non-revocation of such release.

 Severance Conditions means the Recipient’s execution, on or before the 45th day following the Date of Separation, and delivery to the General Partner of a release of claims agreement in the General Partner’s customary form following the Date of Separation, which shall exclude (and not release) claims for indemnification, claims for coverage under officer and director policies, claims arising out of a breach of, or non-compliance with, the provisions of this Agreement, and claims as a direct or indirect equity holder of the Partnership and/or the General Partner and which may be amended by the General Partner to reflect changes in applicable laws and regulations, and the Recipient’s subsequent non-revocation of such release on or before the 53rd day following the Date of Separation.